philippe-gagne/Fall-2021-Interview/README.md

 This project is part of a the job interview process at the University of Ottawa's Engineering Outreach Department.
 My submission will only include this year's front-end challenge.
 For any curious minds who'd like to see more about the back-end challenge, feel free to take a look at the [About](About.md) file in this repository.
 It's a duplicate of the challenge's original README.
 You can also view the full challenge repository (the one from which this one is forked) [here](https://github.com/AES-Outreach/Fall-2021-Interview).

 A note to anyone from the OutStem team (or anybody else) who may be reading this down the line: this project is my first time using JavaScript and React.
 I'm very interested in product design and front-end development, and for that reason, even though it isn't my background, I wanted to challenge myself with this task.
 A lot of this is going to be me experimenting and trying to figure my way out around JS development for the first time, so, *full disclosure*, it's going to be a bit hacky.

+## Known Issues
+While working on this challenge I was primarily focused on delivering a minimum viable product that met the functionality requirements.
+This meant that there were a few details along the way that I noticed but either was not able to or did not have the time to fix.
+I've listed them here with short explanations.

+### Background Responsiveness
+The background image is not totally responsive.
+When the viewport is at very wide or very narrow aspect ratios, the background image won't fill the space meant for it.
+I think this issue could be solved by placing the image in its own div (instead of using the CSS background property).
+I toyed with this idea for a bit but couldn't find a good solution that also preserved mobile functionality.

+### Google Icon Alignment
+The Google icon in the "Continue with Google" button is not correctly aligned with the text.

+### Checkbox Label Alignment
+The label for the Terms of Service / Privacy Policy checkbox is not aligned at the center of the checkbox.
+I worked on this one for a long time but couldn't get it right.

+### Error Widget Icon
+The "warning" icon in the error widget is misaligned when the error message is only one line long.
+The surrounding div doesn't properly wrap around the SVG with appropriate margins.
+It behaves appropriately (read: looks better) when the text overflows to 2 or more lines.

 ## Contact
 If you have any thoughts or questions, please feel free to reach out to me on [Twitter](https://twitter.com/philippegagne00) or by email at philg2000@gmail.com